mdahardy/judgmental-bootstrapping/README.md

 ## Experiment code

 The [experiment/](experiment/) directory contains all the front-end code and data for running the experiment (including the comprehension quiz).
+You can view a demo of the experiment [here](https://mdahardy.github.io/judgmental-bootstrapping-internal/experiment).
 A description of each file is given below.
 * [experiment_with_city_selection.js](experiment/experiment_with_city_selection.js) is the main experiment script that generates and organizes the experiment using the jsPysch library.
 * [model_trial_with_selection.js](experiment/model_trial_with_selection.js) is a custom jsPsych plugin that generates each trial (either control or model assistance).
 * [city_data.csv](experiment/city_data.csv) contains data for identifying and selecting the target cities.